 Visit a Museum

-NYC in autumn is never complete without touring a few of the most famous museums throughout the city.
+New York in fall is never complete without touring a few of the most famous museums throughout the city.
 While every museum in the city are all special in their own way, we are going to name a few great ones worth adding on your radar.

 One museum that’s worthy of checking out is the Whitney Museum.
 The Whitney Museum of American Art is an art museum in the Meatpacking District that presents the full range of 20th-century art with an emphasis on living artists.